-Dissemination of information about the CCW Convention and its Protocols to civilian population also includes mine risk education (MRE) activities.
+Dissemination of information about the Ottawa Convention to civilian population also includes Explosive Ordnances Risk Education (EORE) activities.
 Croatian ministries, government and state administrative offices as well as professional groups working with and for adults and children in Croatia, including NGOs and international organizations, pass specific training according to their role in the national implementation of the Convention and Protocols.
-Croatian Red Cross with its branches (in local communities), Civil Protection Directorate of the Mol and the Association of Civil Victims of Homeland War are active in events and lectures where MRE messages are given.
-The lectures always bear in mind that mine risk education is effective in terms of reducing the number of mine casualties.
+Croatian Red Cross with its branches (in local communities), Civil Protection Directorate of the Mol and the Association of Civil Victims of Homeland War are active in events and lectures where EORE messages are given.
+The lectures always bear in mind that EORE is effective in terms of reducing the number of mine casualties.
 Interesting presentations (lectures) on mine/UXO risk education were organized for children, adults, and especially for target groups (hunters, fishermen, farmers, public companies employees etc.).
-The purpose of mine/UXO risk education was to learn and spread knowledge on danger of mines.
+The purpose of these educations was to learn and spread knowledge on danger of mines and other Explosive Remnants of War (ERW).

 Promotion to the public and the media is an especially important way to directly spread safety messages on the dangers of ERW, which seeks to inform as many citizens at local and national level.
-Creating and distributing posters, flyers, brochures, etc. and publishing news stories in print and electronic media (radio and TV spots) includes a significantly larger number of citizens, and further points to the still present danger of landmines in Croatia.
+Creating and distributing posters, flyers, brochures, etc. and publishing news stories in print and electronic media (radio and TV) includes a significantly larger number of citizens, and further points to the still present danger of landmines in Croatia.

-Different Mine risk education activities, marking of Mine suspected area, possibility of getting an insight into mine situation throughout submission of HA maps as well as using Civil Protection Directorate / CROMAC web portal had a positive effect on the prevention of mine incidents, but also required additional activities of informing the public and media of different mine action aspects.
-In addition to usual EORE methods CROMAC with its partners developed the Minefields.info application for Android and iOS smart phones, to further tackle and increase the availability of mine warning information towards the general public.
-The applications main purpose is to warn the user of a life-threatening danger caused by entering or approaching the vicinity of SHA.
-It works on a basis of distance and GPS tracking so if user gets closer to a suspected hazardous area the application will alert him immediately.
-The application also has "Call for Help" option and to report and take a photo of unknown potential ERW, along with a database of known ERW in the corresponding country, which further provides MRE available through smartphones.
+Different EORE activities, systematic marking of the Hazardous Areas (HA), possibility of getting an insight into mine situation throughout submission of HA maps as well as using Civil Protection Directorate / CROMAC web portal had a highly positive effect on the prevention of mine incidents or accidents, but also required additional activities of informing the public and media of different mine action aspects.
+In addition to traditional EORE methods CROMAC, with its partners, had developed the Minefields.info application for Android and iOS smart phones, to further tackle and increase the availability of mine warning information towards the general public.
+The main purpose of mentioned app is to warn the user of a life-threatening danger caused by entering or approaching the vicinity of HA.
+It works on a basis of distance and GPS tracking so if user gets closer to a hazardous area the application will alert him immediately.
+The application also has "Call for Help" option and to report and take a photo of unknown potential ERW, along with a database of known ERW in the corresponding country, which further provides EORE available through smartphones.

-1. Explosive ordnance risk education (EORE) in 2021
+1. Explosive Ordnance Risk Education (EORE) in 2024

-In 2021, in accordance with the Covid-19 measures, all EORE activities were coordinated within the Civil Protection Directorate (CPD) of the Ministry of Interior, and directly provided or with the support of the National educational center of Civil protection - which is an organizational sector within the CPD.
-In 2021, a total of 89 mine risk educations were held in 5 Counties and 21 cities and municipalities.
-The EORE activities covered a total of about 4,165 people, mostly elementary school age, as well as the target population of the local inhabitants of municipalities and cities within the hazardous areas.
-Portion of the elementary school EORE was provided as a part of project activities in "Naturavita" project financed from the EU Cohesion fund, along with creation of specific children educational books, coloring books and brochures along with EORE leaflets including around 700 children in the project vicinity of the HA danger County.
+In 2024, all EORE activities were coordinated within the Civil Protection Directorate (CPD) of the Ministry of Interior, and directly provided or with the support of the National educational centre of Civil protection - which is an organizational sector within the CPD.
+In 2024, a total of 121 EORE were held in 8 Counties.
+The EORE activities covered a total of about 11,252 people, mostly elementary school age, as well as the target population of the local inhabitants of municipalities and cities within the hazardous areas.
 The trainings were conducted by the officers of the Civil Protection Directorate in cooperation with officials of the authorized police precincts.
-Unfortunately, as a consequence of Covid-19 pandemic EOREs were conducted in 2021 in a reduced volume and with a smaller number of people.
 The number of activities related to the education about dangers of mines and UXO were done in cooperation with the Ministry of the Interior relevant police departments through the "Less arms, less tragedy" campaign.
-The cooperation was also achieved with city and municipal governments and other non-governmental organizations and associations.
+The cooperation was also achieved with the city and municipal governments and other non-governmental organizations and associations.